evoluteur/evolutility-server-node/README.md

 { title: 'Finish testing', priority: 2}
 ```

-Even though it is a "POST", the request also returns the newly created record.
-It is not standard but it saves the UI a subsequent call.
+Even though it is a POST, the request also returns the newly created record, saving a round-trip.

 #### Update